TobiasLiu1990/pg6301-fall2022-Exam-TobiasLiu1990/README.md

   * For the server tests.
 I couldn't figure out how to configure it so GitHub Actions would use system environment variables to login.
     So I had to put the url+password in the actual MongoClient (Bad security but at least it's only a test cluster with no important data).
   * I also white-listed all IPs for the cluster in case it would block for checking that everything works later.

+  * Tried to deploy to Azure but sadly i cant fix the ":( Application Error".
+Im not sure if it is because of MongoDB
+    * I tried to:
+      * Add the Azure IP adresses under Settings - Outbound, to MongoDB.
+      * Add system envariables to Azure for connections to the MongoDB URL/PW/Database